 - Team Communication: Neo4j Community Site, Slack, Google Hangouts, and Skype

 - Libraries – JVM: Scala, Parboiled, Google Collections, JMH, Jetty, Jersey, Jackson, Apache Commons, JUnit

 Neo4j is supported by a rich ecosystem of libraries, tools, drivers and guides provided by partners, users and community contributors.
 We want to give an overview about what is available and link to the original sources.
-We try to focus on the freely available solutions here and provide links to commercial options were appropriate.
+We try to focus on the freely available solutions here and provide links to commercial options where appropriate.

-Read more about it in our Integrations Section.
+Read more about it in our Integrations section.